PrototypeZone/tech104/tech104lab08.md

 }  // end of main

-example is on mikelake week07, let's see if it becomes available before Monday week08
 ```
 2. Finish updating your menu options such that they are expressed from an array.
 3. Ensure your program compiles by Sunday at 11 am.